ResetXPDR/MSFS2020_AutoFPS/README.md

     - TLOD Maximum - 300% of your current MSFS TLOD setting
     - TLOD Min + - enabled
     - Decrease Cloud Quality - enabled
-    - Cloud Recovery TLOD - 2/5 between TLOD Minimum and TLOD Maximum or + 50 over TLOD Min, whichever is lower
+    - Cloud Recovery TLOD
+      - 2/5 between TLOD Minimum and TLOD Maximum or + 50 over TLOD Min, whichever is lower.
+      - If excessive changing of cloud quality levels are detected, the app will automatically increase its calculated cloud recovery TLOD.
     - Auto OLOD - enabled
     - Pause when MSFS loses focus - disabled
-- MSFS Settings
+- Expert Settings
   - FPS Sensitivity - Determines how sensitive the app will be to variance from your target FPS before it will adjust MSFS settings to achieve the target FPS and what nominal magnitude those changes will be.
 The lower the setting, the more reactive the app will be, the more MSFS settings changes will occur and the changes will be smaller.
 Vice versa for higher settings.
-When expert settings are disabled, the default value of 5 should provide the most balanced experience.
   - Pause when MSFS loses focus - This will stop LODs and, if applicable, cloud quality from changing while you are focused on another app and not MSFS.
 It is particularly useful for when using FG as the FG active and inactive frame rate can vary quite considerably and because FG is not always an exact doubling of non-FG FPS.
-When expert settings are disabled, the app will disable this setting.
   - TLOD Min with optional +
     - Sets the minimum TLOD the automation algorithm will use.
-When expert settings are disabled, the app will use 50% of your existing MSFS TLOD setting for this parameter.
-    - When + is checked or is enabled by default in non-expert mode, your TLOD Min will increase by 50 if system is achieving 15% or greater FPS than your target FPS to provide addition graphics quality with this additional performance.
+    - When + is checked and your system is achieving 15% or greater FPS than your target FPS, then your TLOD Min will increase by 50 - giving you additional graphics quality.
     - TLOD Min + will only activate on the ground or when descending and transitioning from FPS to TLOD priority mode.
 Once activated on the ground, it will remain set so as not to tempt ground texture corruption occurring.
 On descent, if minimum performance can not be maintained for TLOD Min +, it will self-cancel before landing without any sudden TLOD changes.
   -  TLOD Max - Sets the maximum TLOD the automation algorithm will use.
-When expert settings are disabled, the app will use 200% of your existing MSFS TLOD setting for this parameter.
   - Alt TLOD Base - only visible when flight type selected is IFR.
 This is the altitude at or below which TLOD will be at TLOD Min.
   - Avg Descent Rate
     - Only visible when flight type selected is IFR.
     - Used in combination with FPS sensitivity to determine the altitude band in which TLOD will be interpolated between TLOD Min at the Alt TLOD base starting point and the lower of TLOD Max and the maximum TLOD your system can achieve while achieving at least your desired FPS target at a calculated top altitude.
     - This band ensures that, if you descend at your set Avg Descent Rate or less, that the app can decrement TLOD from TLOD Max to TLOD Min by the Alt TLOD Base without exceeding the LOD Step rate associated with the FPS sensitivity level you have set.
   - Decrease Cloud Quality - When enabled, will reduce cloud quality by one level if TLOD has already auto reduced to TLOD Min and FPS is still below target FPS by more than the FPS tolerance.
-This is enabled automatically in non-expert mode.
   - Cloud Recovery TLOD with optional +
     - The TLOD level required to cancel an active cloud quality reduction state and restore cloud quality back to its initial higher quality level.
     - Provides a TLOD buffer to account for the increased TLOD achieved by reducing cloud quality and will minimise the chance that cloud quality will constantly change down and up.
-    - In expert mode it is ideally set to 50 TLOD or more above TLOD Min provided that the aforementioned conditions can be met.
+    - Ideally set to 50 TLOD or more above TLOD Min provided that the aforementioned conditions can be met.
-    - In non-expert mode the app will use your existing MSFS TLOD setting as the basis for calculating for this parameter and if it detects excessive changing it will automatically increase its calculated cloud recovery TLOD.
     - When + is checked, Cloud Recovery TLOD becomes relative to TLOD Min instead of absolute.
   -  Auto OLOD
-     -  This option is enabled by default in non-expert mode.
-When enabled, four user definable parameters relating to this feature will be revealed on the UI.
+     -  When enabled, four user definable parameters relating to this feature will be revealed on the UI.
      -  Rather than the automation being FPS based, which would cause contention with TLOD changes at the same time, OLOD will adjust based on an altitude band with a base and top level and with OLOD values defined for each of these altitudes.
      -  The app will set OLOD @ Base at or below the Alt OLOD Base, set the OLOD @ Top at or above Alt OLOD Top and interpolate in between.
 Note that OLOD @ Base can be higher, lower or the same value as the OLOD @ Top, depending on whether you want OLOD to decrease, increase or stay the same respectively as you ascend.
 <br/><br/>